stuartthomas25/honors-thesis/notes/notes.md

         - Paper has Mathematica notebook link, though it may be broken.
     - Double check that large lattice volumes show correct critical mass.

+## Wednesday, July 22

+- Things I did:
+    - Reorganized the `recorder.py` to include measurements and means/errors.
+    -

+- Questions:
+    - Implementing the gradient flow: how does this play into the Monte Carlo simulation?

+- TODO:
+    - Critical mass
+        - Plot histogram for two points of single lattice (thermalized)
+        - See if this is affected by a large thermalization, cold start
+        - Binder cumulant should be step function

+    - Autocorrelation times
+        - See Eq.
+41
+        - Get MatLab code

+    - Gradient flow
+        - Each measured lattice should be evolved in flow time before recording

 \newpage

 # References